VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Debates 54eb2cd4ba2c48eb945bd49e5f4bbf4f.md

 # Debates

+Note: The authors did not respond to requests to make this dataset available.
+While the debate transcripts are publicly available, the entity relationship data generated in “https://doi.org/10.1111/cgf.13181” is not.
 Origin Notes: Created by researchers at the University of Konstanz for the LingVis framework (https://lingvis.io/) and VisArgue project (http://www.visargue.uni-konstanz.de/en/).
-First appeared in “NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations”. graph features handled: categorical nodes, directed edges, edge weighted Graph features in papers: categorical nodes,directed edges,labeled nodes Appeared in years: 2017
+First appeared in “https://doi.org/10.1111/cgf.13181”. graph features handled: categorical nodes, directed edges, edge weighted, labeled nodes, multigraph Graph features in papers: categorical nodes,directed edges,labeled nodes,weighted edges Origin Paper: NEREx: Named-Entity Relationship Exploration in Multi-Party Conversations (https://www.notion.so/NEREx-Named-Entity-Relationship-Exploration-in-Multi-Party-Conversations-12a40012aece4cec81a8a2714c38d6cf?pvs=21)
+Appeared in years: 2017
 Type of Collection: Lost/Unavailable is it stored properly?: No